collective/collective.polls/README.rst

   any way
 * An Open poll can be sent to Private or Closed state by Reviewer, Manager or Site Administrator roles
+* When an Open poll is sent to Private, all votes are removed to avoid data manipulation.
 * When a poll is Closed nobody can modify it, nor can anyone vote on it; there is no way to reopen a closed poll